16 July 2024 | 10:10 am GMT +7

 From an ice cream parlor to a fastfood empire

 Today, aside from its ASEAN presence, JFC is present globally through hundreds of stores in China, Hong Kong, Macau, United States, and the Middle East.
 It has secured foreign brands such as Yonghe King (its first in China), Hong Zhuang Yuan, San Pin Wan, and Taiwan’s 12 Sabu.
-JFC closed 2012 with US$ 2.2 billion sales.
+JFC closed 2022 with US$ 2.2 billion sales.3

 Thriving in ASEAN

-JFC’s first foray in ASEAN countries outside the Philippines started in 1987 with the opening of the first Jollibee store in Brunei which now hosts 13 Jollibee stores.
-JFC’s largest number of stores in ASEAN (outside the Philippines) is in Viet Nam where it owns 39 Jollibee stores, 57 Highlands Coffee Shops, and 41 Pho 24 restaurants.
+JFC’s first foray in ASEAN countries outside the Philippines started in 1987 with the opening of the first Jollibee store in Brunei which now hosts 19 Jollibee stores.
+JFC’s largest number of stores in ASEAN (outside the Philippines) is in Viet Nam where they have 155 Jollibee stores.4

 Confident of the region’s potentials, JFC plans to further expand operations through a combination of organic growth and acquisitions.
 Annually, JFC’s growth in ASEAN (outside the Philippines) is at 23 percent.
 The company’s most recent venture was in Singapore where it partnered with Beeworks, Inc. in opening the first Jollibee store along Singapore’s Orchard Road.
 The pioneer branch, which opened in March 2013, was so successful that the company is thinking of opening up its second store in the country soon.